 The World Health Organization currently estimates that 45-122 countries have a vitamin A deficiency of public health significance ...

-Idiopathic retroperitoneal fibrosis (IRF) is a subtype of retroperitoneal fibrosis where no obvious cause is found.
-It includes a spectrum of diseases which are characterized by fibroinflammatory tissue encasing the abdominal aorta and the iliac arteries.
-This process may extend into the retrope...
+Idiopathic retroperitoneal fibrosis, also known as Ormond disease or occasionally Albarran-Ormond syndrome 6, is a subtype of retroperitoneal fibrosis where no cause is found.
+It includes a spectrum of diseases which are characterized by fibroinflammatory tissue encasing the abdominal aorta and ...

 Idiopathic scrotal calcinosis, sometimes called dystrophic scrotal calcinosis, is a rare benign condition characterized by superficial calcifications within the skin of the scrotum of unclear etiology.
 The condition is primarily cosmetic but may recur following excision of the calcified bodies.